 The sample size calculations are based on the power of a 1-sided 0.025-level Wald test for comparing log-transformed cumulative incidences of HIV-1 infection by the Week 80 visit between randomized groups, in the presence of the sequential monitoring described below.
-Power is computed based on simulating a large number of efficacy trials under assumptions described below using the R package seqDesign.
+Power is computed based on simulating 10,000 efficacy trials under assumptions described below using the R package seqDesign.

-4.4.1 Assumptions of the sample size calculations including sequential monitoring for PE
+4.6.1 Assumptions of the sample size calculations including sequential monitoring for PE

-The following assumptions are made for the sample size calculations, common for the two cohorts unless otherwise noted:
+The following assumptions are made for the sample size calculations:

-- 10% annual dropout incidence in each of the three study groups - 30 month uniform accrual with halved accrual during the first three months - visits every 4 weeks for HIV-1 diagnostic tests - 3% annual HIV-1 incidence in the North/South American MSM + TG control group, against an assumed background of PrEP use - 5.5% annual HIV-1 incidence in the sub-Saharan African women control group - For each of the mAb treatment groups, average PE versus control within an 8-week infusion interval is assumed to be the same for each of the 10 infusion intervals - Sequential monitoring of the mAb groups versus control to stop early for: - Potential harm (elevated rate of HIV-1 infection in each mAb group compared to control based on continuous monitoring after each infection and 1-sided monitoring adjusted 90% confidence interval [for PE10 or PE30] lying below 0%) - Non-efficacy [Establish that PE (pooled over the mAb groups) $\leq 40\%$ based on a 95% nominal confidence interval lying below 40%] - High efficacy [Establish that PE (pooled over the mAb groups) > 70% based on a 95% nominal confidence interval lying above 70%]
+- 10% annual dropout incidence in each of the three study groups - 32 month uniform accrual with halved accrual during the first three months (approximating current accrual projections) - visits every 4 weeks for HIV-1 diagnostic tests through Week 92 - 3% annual HIV-1 incidence in the control group - For each of the mAb treatment groups, average PE versus control within an 8-week infusion interval is assumed to be the same for each of the 10 infusion intervals

+- Sequential monitoring of the mAb groups versus control to stop early for: - Potential harm [Establish that PE (pooled over the mAb groups) < 0% based on a 2-sided monitoring adjusted 90% CI lying below 0%] - Non-efficacy [Establish that PE (pooled over the mAb groups) $\leq 40\%$ based on a 2-sided 95% nominal CI lying below 40%] - High efficacy [Establish that PE (pooled over the mAb groups) > 70% based on a 2-sided 95% nominal CI lying above 70%]